huggingface/hub-docs/docs/hub/models-cards.md

 You can find the detailed specification [here](https://github.com/huggingface/hub-docs/blame/main/modelcard.md).

-Some useful information on them:
+These are some useful things to know about the metadata in model cards:
-* All the tags can be used to filter the list of models on https://huggingface.co/models.
+* You can filter the list of models on https://huggingface.co/models with tags.
 * License identifiers are the keywords listed in the right column of [this table](#list-of-license-identifiers).
 * Dataset, metric, and language identifiers are those listed on the [Datasets](https://huggingface.co/datasets), [Metrics](https://huggingface.co/metrics) and [Languages](https://huggingface.co/languages) pages and in the [`datasets`](https://github.com/huggingface/datasets) repository.

 You can even specify your **model's eval results** in a structured way, which will allow the Hub to parse, display, and even link them to Papers With Code leaderboards.
 See how to format this data [in the metadata spec](https://github.com/huggingface/hub-docs/blame/main/modelcard.md).

 Here is a partial example (omitting the eval results part):
 ```yaml